kakwa/curriculum-vitae/README.md

 ```
 Notes:

-* package texlive-full is too much, but it's the quicker
+* package texlive-full is too much, but it's the quickest
 option for lazy people like me.

 Building the CVs